alvarorga/pyexact/README.md

 ## Dependencies

-To use the library you need the following set of packages (in parentheses the library versions that I used the last time when testing, may not work with older ones):
+To use the library you need the following set of packages:
-* Numpy (1.14.3)
+* Numpy
-* Scipy (1.1.0)
+* Scipy
-* Numba (0.38.0)(if you cannot install Numba then you could remove all `@njit()` decorators above the functions, but the scripts will run much slower)
+* Numba (if you cannot install Numba then you could remove all `@njit()` decorators above the functions, but the scripts will run much slower)